atdrago/pod-monster/README.md

 1. ### Install dependencies

    Make sure you're running the version of Node specified in the `~/.nvmrc` file (currently "v16") before installing dependencies.
+This ensures you do not encounter any unexpected package-lock.json file changes.
 If you use `nvm`, you can do this with `nvm use`.

    Then, install dependencies: